wangsyTHU/wangsyTHU.github.io/_pages/about.md

 I am now a Schmidt AI in Science Postdoctoral Associate at Cornell University in [PEESE research group](https://www.peese.org/), led by [Prof. Fengqi You](https://www.engineering.cornell.edu/people/fengqi-you/).
 Previously, I was an Ezra Postdoctoral Associate in Energy Systems at Cornell University.
 I obtained my Ph.D. degree from the [Department of Electrical Engineering](https://www.eea.tsinghua.edu.cn/en/index.htm) at Tsinghua University, supervised by [Prof. Wenchuan Wu](https://www.eea.tsinghua.edu.cn/en/faculties/wuwench.htm), and I was a member of the [EMS R&D Team](https://www.eea.tsinghua.edu.cn/en/info/1009/1780.htm) led by [Prof. Hongbin Sun](https://www.eea.tsinghua.edu.cn/en/faculties/shb.htm).

 My research focuses on improving and applying AI and optimization to enhance the secure and efficient operation of energy systems in the transition to a low-carbon future.
-My work includes quantifying the flexibility of virtual power plants (VPPs) and integrated energy systems (IESs), improving renewable generation forecasting, and  providing insights for sustainable energy and climate policymaking.
+My work includes quantifying the flexibility of distributed energy resources and diverse energy systems, improving renewable generation forecasting, and providing insights for sustainable energy and climate policymaking.

 ## Academic appointments